 Are you an international student or researcher and do you have a question about your residence permit?
 We advise you to contact your hosting education institution.

-We have set up a dedicated page with corona information for international students on our Study in Holland website.
+We have set up a dedicated page with corona information for international students on our Study in Holland website. there, you will also find a useful information sheet for international students, with the most recent information on a range of issues.

 You may want to contact your regional GGD health centre.
 If students or interns from risk areas were to travel to the Netherlands, it is important to seek good advice.
 For more information, visit the RIVM website.